claudijo/bits-n-pieces/README.md

 # Bits n' pieces

-[Monorepo](https://www.google.com/search?q=what+are+monorepos%3F) for common JavaScript open source code that has been set up using [Lerna](https://github.com/lerna/lerna)
+[Monorepo](https://www.google.com/search?q=what+are+monorepos%3F) for common JavaScript open source code by @Claudijo that has been set up using [Lerna](https://github.com/lerna/lerna)

 ## Working with packages